MewsSystems/FuncSharp/Readme.md

 ### DataCube

 DataCubes represent sets of data indexed by a multidimensional index.
 E.g. a two-dimensional data cube is roughly equivalent to `Dictionary<Tuple2<P1, P2>, TValue>`.
-However data cubes are much more friendlier to work with, they provide nicer API than dictionary and offer many more advanced operations like slicing, aggregations, transformations, filtering etc. As a simple example, consider this [punch card](https://github.com/siroky/FuncSharp/graphs/punch-card).
+However data cubes are much more friendlier to work with, they provide nicer API than dictionary and offer many more advanced operations like slicing, aggregations, transformations, filtering etc. As a simple example, consider data structure representing counts of commits each hour and day of week.
 One may construct it from a collection of commits and represent it in memory as follows:

 ```cs
 var punchCard = new DataCube2<Day, Hour, int>();